mittalgovind/Spirit-Level-Tester/README.md

   2. Project.com file needs to be burnt into the MuP(8086 in this case)
   3. While using keypad, give time for bounceback.

-<u>Improvements suggested:</u> Use 8284 as clock generator instead of the one provided by Proteus.
+**Improvements suggested:** Use 8284 as clock generator instead of the one provided by Proteus.
 ROM need not be used, as power is generally not a problem during simulations.

 ### Main Design on Proteus
 ![Main design](https://github.com/mittalgovind/Spirit-Level-Tester/blob/master/images/Full.PNG)